saturnlighting/literature-review/README.md

     </td>
     <td style="text-align:left;">
-    Presence of street lighting increased the likelihood of daily cycling in \< 75 years old females and rural females but not in other subgroups.
+    Presence of street lighting increased the likelihood of daily cycling in \< 75 years old females and rural females, but not in other subgroups.
     </td>
     </tr>